zk/docs.pair.io/resources/pages/instance-config.md

 You'll find the imaging controls by clicking **Make Repo Image** on your session page.
 Please note that **imaging will terminate your instance**.

+## Instance Hooks

+If found, pair.io will run the script found at `/etc/pair.io/hooks/instance-user` as root with `$1` set to the user's login.
+You can use this script to set up user specific state, such as initializing rvm builds, or seeding the user's `.m2/repository`.

+Unsuccessful execution of this script (exit code != 0) will result in printing the output of the failed run to the log on your session page, and can be used for debugging (or, you could just run it yourself prior to imaging).

 ## Example Config File